bbc/ruby-lsh/README.md

 ruby-lsh
 ========

-A first try at implementing LSH in Ruby.
+An implementation of Locality-Sensitive Hashing in Ruby.

+Locality-Sensitive Hashing is an efficient technique for finding nearest neighbors in high-dimensional spaces.

 Uses JBlas on JRuby and GSL on any other Ruby.
+Supports two backends (in-memory and Redis-backed) and includes a small HTTP API.

 Usage
 -----